mjwhitta/hilighter/README.md

 $ cat some_file | hl wrap_64
 ```

-In Golang you can do things like the following:
+In Go you can do things like the following:

 ```
 package main